ClementMastin/clap-st/README.md

 match isMismatch
 ```

-To get an argument match by an instance:
+To get an argument match by an instance of ClapCommand, ClapPositional or ClapFlag:
 ```smalltalk
 match at: instance
 ```